chandlerc/blog/content/slides/2026-memory-safety-deep-3/15_aliasing.md

   - `^` for a disjoint parameter is the simplest annotation
 - Every binding has its own place
 - Use `^` with a new name to introduce a new place set that can be used in multiple places
-- `^default` contains all places that not otherwise given an name
+- `^default` contains all places that are not otherwise given a named container
 - `^any` includes everything that can be referenced from any parameter

 ---